nimble-ui/NimbleUI/README.md

 from wars, to company mal-practices, and to discrimination and abuses of any kind;
 That is why I am choosing the HL3 as the license for NimbleUI.
 Because of the HL3 is different than other FOSS licenses, I suggest you read the license carefully.

+## Contributing to NimbleUI

+Contributions are welcome, but it is greatly appreciated if you read the [Contributing Guidelines](COMMUNITY/CONTRIBUTING.md) first.